Florence, Alabama: Beginnings

 Evidence for human habitation in the Florence area goes back to at least 500 BCE, when the Florence Indian Mound, the largest of its type in the Tennessee Valley, was constructed as an earthwork during the Woodland period.
 Successive cultures arose after this.
 In the historic period, the area of present-day Florence was occupied by the Chickasaw Nation.
 They first encountered white traders and settlers beginning in the late 1700s, and were forced to cede their land to the Federal government through a series of treaties in early 1800s, as part of the Indian Removal policy to extinguish tribal land claims east of the Mississippi River.
-The land on which Florence stands was ceded under the Treaty of Turkeytown in 1816.
+The land on which Florence stands was ceded in 1816.
 The Chickasaw were removed to west of the river in Indian Territory (now Oklahoma).

 General John Coffee, John McKinley, a future U.S. Supreme Court Justice, businessman James Jackson, and four other trustees established the Cypress Land Company to found a town on a hill overlooking the Tennessee River.
 The company bought the land, believing that Florence's location along Jackson's Military Road and at the end of the treacherous Muscle Shoals rapids on the Tennessee River would enable it to develop as a major commercial center.
 In 1819, Coffee commissioned Ferdinand Sannoner, a young Italian engineer, to survey and plan the town.
-Situating the town on the plateau overlooking the Tennessee River provided protection from flooding as well as the disease of the swampier lowlands by the riverbank.
+Situating the town on the plateau overlooking the Tennessee River provided protection from flooding as well as diseases common in the swampier lowlands by the riverbank.
 The investors were so pleased with Sannoner's work that he was allowed to choose the name of the new settlement; he named it after Florence, the capital of the Tuscany region of Italy.